Team5-CS-Capstone/Team5-PKI_Scheduler/README.md

 ```
 Once in the venv (flask_env), it should be displayed before your terminal current directory
 This virtual environment is required as all needed packages for backend development exist for this project
+### app.py - contains all API endpoints and creation of tables for the database

 ## Release Notes